 The bystander effect is one of our darkest traits as human beings.
 Psychologists have discovered that if there are more people in a given area, it is less likely that one of them will prevent something like a murder occurring.
 A study found that this effect also occurs in video games and can linger afterward.
 When there are more non-playable characters (NPCs), players are less likely to help other NPCs.
 Research has proven that even if the presence of other people is imaginary, people are still less likely to help out.

-Moral choices in video games is a relatively new way of playing video games.
+Moral choices in video games are a relatively new way of playing video games.
 You can make choices in your game and depending on what choice you make you change the outcome of the game.
 A study examined the effects of choosing to be good or bad in a video game.
 They asked participants to play a first-person shooter game as either a police officer or a terrorist.
 After the game, the participants completed a Moral Foundations Questionnaire and were asked to rate their guilt and shame about what they had done.
 Participants who played the terrorist rated higher on guilt and shame.

 Regulation of Emotions